Mrs. Warren's Profession: Performance history

 It was performed by the Sydney Theatre Company in 2012, and was so popular that the season was extended.

 In 2016 the play was performed at the Center Theatre in Seattle.

 In 2018, Eleanor Bishop's adaptation of the play was performed at the ASB Waterfront Theatre in Auckland, New Zealand by the Auckland Theatre Company.

 In 2021, the play ran off-Broadway at Theatre Row, produced by Gingold Theatrical Group.

-In 2022, the play was performed at the Chichester Festival Theatre with Caroline Quentin as Mrs Warren and her real life daughter, Rose Quentin, as Vivie.
-The play ran from November 30 to December 3.
+In 2022, the play was performed at the Chichester Festival Theatre with Caroline Quentin as Mrs Warren and her daughter, Rose Quentin, as Vivie.
+The play ran from 30 November to 3 December, before going on tour in 2023 to venues including the Yvonne Arnaud Theatre in Guildford and the Everyman Theatre, Cheltenham.